UniversalAlgebra/fin-lat-rep/README.md

 For questions, comments, or suggestions please [submit an issue][].

-Authors can also use the [issue tracker][] to keep track of TODO items.
+Authors can also use the [issue tracker][] to keep track of todo items.

 Thanks for your interest in this work!